aws-observability/observability-best-practices/docs/en/guides/databases.md

 With DevOps Guru for RDS, you can monitor your databases for performance bottlenecks and operational issues.
 It uses Performance Insights metrics, analyzes them using Machine Learning (ML) to provide database-specific analyses of performance issues, and recommends corrective actions.
 DevOps Guru for RDS can identify and analyze various performance-related database issues, such as over-utilization of host resources, database bottlenecks, or misbehavior of SQL queries, among others.
 When an issue or anomalous behavior is detected, Amazon DevOps Guru for RDS displays the finding on the DevOps Guru console and sends notifications using Amazon EventBridge or Amazon Simple Notification Service (SNS), allowing DevOps or SRE teams to take real-time action on performance and operational issues before they become customer-impacting outages.

 Amazon DevOps Guru for RDS establishes a baseline for the database metrics.
 Baselining involves analyzing the database performance metrics over a period of time to establish a normal behavior.
 Amazon DevOps Guru for RDS then uses ML to detect anomalies against the established baseline.
 If your workload pattern changes, then Amazon DevOps Guru for RDS establishes a new baseline that it uses to detect anomalies against the new normal.
 For new database instances, Amazon DevOps Guru for RDS takes up to 2 days to establish an initial baseline, because it requires an analysis of the database usage patterns and establishing what is considered a normal behavior.

+For more information on how to get started, please visit [Amazon DevOps Guru for RDS to Detect, Diagnose, and Resolve Amazon Aurora-Related Issues using ML](https://aws.amazon.com/blogs/aws/new-amazon-devops-guru-for-rds-to-detect-diagnose-and-resolve-amazon-aurora-related-issues-using-ml/)

 ## Security Observability